clemensott/GifGenerator/README.md

 - Firebase Database Url
 - Firebase Database Token

-If you got this repository first hand then you probably don't have to worry about the Firebase credentials.
+If you got this repository first hand (not from Github) then you probably don't have to worry about the Firebase credentials.

 ## How to start